ChibiOS/ChibiOS/readme.txt

   Johnny Halfmoon).
 - NEW: Added handling of input 2 to the STM32 ICU driver (contributed by Fabio).
+- NEW: STM32 Ethernet driver completed, only partially tested on STM32F107.
+  TODO: Extensive testing.
 - CHANGE: Macros icuGetWidthI() and icuGetPeriodI() renemed to  icuGetWidth() and icuGetPeriod().